abcsys/libem/benchmark/README.md

 ## Match

-To reproduce the benchmark in `/classic`:
+To reproduce the following in `/classic`:
 ```
 python -m benchmark.run --name <benchmark-name> --num-pairs -1
 ```